-3. Articles must contribute and add value to existing knowledge and scholarship.
+3. Articles must contribute and add value to existing knowledge and scholarship in the respective fields.

 4. Priority will be given to single-author articles.
 Unless an article merits multiple authorship, each article must limit itself to a maximum of two authors.